vortexmakes/RKH/doc/readme.txt

 application that will make use of RKH.
 For example: \c \\demo\\vc08, as shown in \ref demo_dir "Figure 3 Demo application directories".
 This directory includes the files needed by the application.
-Aditionallity, should be created the RKH configuration file \c rkhcfg.h to be included within the application directory.
+Aditionallity, should be created the RKH configuration file \b rkhcfg.h to be included within the application directory.
 See \ref cfg section.
 This file is mandatory and it's used by RKH.